instanda-technicaltest/eShopOnWeb/tests/PleaseWriteSomeTestsHere.md

 INSTANDA TASK NOTES

 Programming Language: Java
+Test Type: Functional Test (UI Test) for Register and Login Functionality.

 I used Selenium WebDriver along with Java.
 For testing, I used TestNG annotations.
 I have created an EShop class to write my test cases.
 Also, I used Page Object Model by creating a separate page (Pages.java) for all locators.
 Normally, we keep locators in the related  page class (Home Page, Login Page etc.), however, I wanted to use only one class for locators for this task.

 Used Tools/Libraries:
-Selenium WebDriver, ChromeDriver,  WebElement, Page Factory, FindBy annotation, Java, Faker Class, TestNG Assert, @BeforeMethod, @AfterMethod, @Test annotations
+Selenium WebDriver, ChromeDriver,  WebElement, Page Factory, FindBy annotation, Java, Faker Class, TestNG Assertion, TestNG @BeforeMethod, @AfterMethod, @Test annotations.

-Tested Functionalities: Register (Positive and Negative Scenarios), Login (Positive and Negative Scenarios) I have tried to see if the Register and Login funcitonalities are working as expected and the application is giving expected warnings correctly.
+Tested Functionalities: Register Functionality (Positive and Negative Scenarios), Login (Positive and Negative Scenarios)

+I have tried to see if the Register and Login funcitonalities are working as expected and the application is giving expected warnings correctly.
 I found some issues related to the register functionality as shown below:

 Expected Warnings: